 where $\widehat{T}_a$ is the observed estimate of $\mathbf{TD}_a(\texttt{LM})$ (i.e., an empirical average) and $T_a$ is the r.v. representing this empirical average.
 For the \textbf{WC} \texttt{large} dataset, $n \cdot T_a$ is a Binomial random variable and probability under the Binomial distribution gives the $p$-value exactly.
-In other circumstances, the test outcome may be continuous or the test $h$ may be learned from data as suggested by \citet{bruni-fernandez-2017-adversarial}, in which case Hoeffding's or PAC type inequalities can bound $p$-values, respectively.
-See \citet{shalev2014understanding} for reference on a variety on these inequalities. \paragraph{The Mean Test for LM Age} As we will see in later results, the statistic/test just described will often be preferred because it incorporates information about individual question outcomes, making it more sensitive to correlation between $h(D)$ and $h(\hat{D})$.
-Still, we may not always have access to the individual human question outcomes $h(D)$.
+In other cases, the test outcome may be continuous or the test $h$ may be learned from data similar to work by \citet{bruni-fernandez-2017-adversarial}.
+Here, Hoeffding's or PAC type bounds can yield $p$-values \citep{shalev2014understanding}. \paragraph{The Mean Test for LM Age} As we will see in later results, the statistic/test just described will often be preferred because it incorporates information about individual question outcomes, making it more sensitive to correlation between $h(D)$ and $h(\hat{D})$.
+Still, we may not have access to the individual human question outcomes $h(D)$.
 Instead, we might only know the average outcome $\mu_a = \mathbf{E}[h(D)]$ with $D \sim \mathbb{G}_a$.
-Following the same logic as before, we can use this limited information to test the LM age as follows: \begin{displayquote} $H_0: \mathbf{E}[R] = n \cdot \mu_a$ \\ $H_A: \mathbf{E}[R] < n \cdot \mu_a$. \end{displayquote} where $R$ is the empirical sum of correct GPT responses $\sum_i h(\hat{D}_i)$ and $n$ is the question count.
-Note, this leads to a standard Binomial test. \paragraph{A Proxy for Unlabeled Data} In Appendix~\ref{sec:tools}, we explore additional proxies for totally unlabeled human and LM question responses, including theoretical justification and experimentation.
-For example, these techniques may be of interest in long essay-format examinations where question outcomes require nuanced human evaluation.
+Following the same logic as before, we can use this to test alignment: \begin{displayquote} $H_0: \mathbf{E}[R] = n \cdot \mu_a$, \ $H_A: \mathbf{E}[R] < n \cdot \mu_a$. \end{displayquote} where $R$ is the empirical sum of correct GPT responses $\sum_i h(\hat{D}_i)$ and $n$ is the question count.
+Note, this leads to a standard Binomial test.